What Is RAID 0?

 Need to Backup RAID to a Single Hard Drive

 “ I'm wondering if it's possible to set up two drives in a RAID 0 array and then back them up to a single drive (twice the size obviously) in case of failure of either drive.
 What should i do?
 Any input would be greatly appreciated.”

-Best Free RAID 0 Drive Backup Software
+What Is Best Free RAID 0 Drive Backup Software?

-How to Backup Data Safely in RAID 0 Drives?
+How to Safely Backup RAID 0 Drives

 1. Perform the RAID backup software - AOMEI Backupper Standard, select Backup > Disk Backup in turn.

 2. Click + Add Disk button > choose the RAID 0 drive and hit Add to select the RAID 0 as source disk.

 3. Select the single drive to receive the RAID 0 drive backup image file.

 4. Press Start Backup >> to backup RAID 0 disk safely.

 All the data on the RAID 0 will be backed up safely.
 If any of the RAID 0 drives failed, you could replace the corrupted one with the new one, and restore data to the new hard disk at once.
 Follow the steps below if you want to perform RAID 0 drive recovery: